fewknow/vault-local-dev/terraform/apps/README.md

 Each policy object in the JSON input will specify a datacenter and an environment.
 The datacenters file uses a combination of those two variables and will map to the appropriate Vault instance if it exists.

 ## Outputs

-### policy_names
-Primarily for use with the [certificate pipeline](https://stash.qvcdev.qvc.net/projects/VC/repos/vault-certificate-pipeline/browse).
-This output provides an array of policy names that will be used for creating TLS authentication certificates.